Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Estimates on the Fokker-Planck equation

-Let us now restart from \eqref{TRIANG_KR} under \eqref{THE_COND_CI}.
-We precisely rebalance the gradient through an integration by parts to alleviate the time singularity on the heat kernel.
-Indeed, it can be seen from \eqref{CI_EPS_AVANT_GR_QUADRA_PROOF} and \eqref{INT_COND} that one cannot directly take $\beta=-1 $ therein.
-Again we cannot derive estimates from \eqref{CI_EPS_AVANT_GR_QUADRA_PROOF} if $\beta=-1 $.
-We get
+Let us now restart from the Duhamel formulation \eqref{main_MOLL} under \A{C2}.
+In the current short time setting, we precisely rebalance the gradient through an integration by parts to alleviate the time singularity on the heat kernel.
+We get,